-The Mathematics Curriculum

-At Cheadle Heath, we teach for fluency and a deep understanding of mathematical concepts.
-We aim for pupils to develop into confident mathematicians who are curious to explore, question and reason mathematically.
-We use a mastery is an approach to teaching mathematics that is fully inclusive.
+The content and principles underpinning the 2014 Mathematics curriculum and the Maths curriculum at Cheadle Heath reflect those found in a mastery approach.
+Mastery is an approach to teaching mathematics that is fully inclusive.
 This means that we do not believe that individuals have a fixed mathematical ability.
 We believe that all pupils have the potential to become mathematicians through participating in carefully designed maths lessons.
 To achieve this, our curriculum provides opportunities for all pupils to reason and problem solve, to articulate their thinking and work on sophisticated challenges both independently and collaboratively.
-Our mastery approach supports pupils to develop both procedural and conceptual understanding, with sound 'number sense' and ability to recall and calculate efficiently.
+Our mastery approach supports children to develop both procedural and conceptual understanding, with sound 'number sense' and ability to recall and calculate efficiently.
+At Cheadle Heath, we use a small step approach to develop mathematical thinking and support children in linking mathematical concepts.